The Keys To Great Customer Service, Part 2: The Difference Between Good & Bad Customer Service

 Does your organization consistently provide great customer service?

-Think carefully before you answer, and it’s okay if the answer is no. Consistently delivering great customer service can be impacted by a variety of variables out of your control.
+Consistently delivering great customer service can be impacted by a number of variables out of your control.
 You can’t prevent every issue that springs up, and you can’t predict the impact inevitable grievances will have on your company.

-Everyone has problems and it can be as easy as one of your agents losing their temper.
+Everyone has problems.
+It could be as easy as one of your agents losing their temper.
 A drastic increase in calls one day could slow your response times momentarily.
 An irritated customer could take their anger out on your agent.
-Whatever the scenario, providing excellent service every single call can seem next to impossible.
-Companies are realizing that when they focus on delivering better customer service across the customer journey, it creates a better customer experience, and they suddenly gain more control over their brand.
+Whatever the scenario, providing excellent service during every single customer interaction can seem next to impossible.
+Companies are realizing that when they focus on delivering better customer service across the customer journey, it creates a better customer experience (CX), and they suddenly gain more control over their brand.

-It’s no secret customers will take their business elsewhere after a poor experience, but did you know that $41 billion is lost by U.S. companies each year following a bad customer experience?
-These kinds of bad experiences can negatively impact your reputation and your bottom line.
+It’s no secret customers will take their business elsewhere after a poor experience, but did you know that $1.6 trillion is lost in the U.S. every year due to a bad customer experience?
+Poor customer service can not only have a negative impact on your reputation, but also on your bottom line.

 So, how do you consistently provide quality customer service?
 It starts with understanding what exactly good and bad customer service means, then it evolves into practical ways you can achieve great service, and adapting your services to align with what your customers want.